inverno-io/inverno-mods/inverno-security/README.md

 compositeAuthenticator.authenticate(LoginCredentials.of("unknown", new RawPassword("password")));
 ```

-> This approach might be very usefull when there is a need to authenticate credentials against multiple authentication systems.
-However you must be aware that some authenticator might not be *chainable* since, as `authenticator2` they can be implemented to claim all credentials peventing further authenticator to be invoked.
+> This approach might be very useful when there is a need to authenticate credentials against multiple authentication systems.
+However, you must be aware that some authenticator might not be *chainable* since, as `authenticator2` they can be implemented to claim all credentials preventing further authenticator to be invoked.
 Let's consider a `LoginCredentials` authenticator, it could rightfully consider that any username/password pair that it is unable to validate should be denied.

 It is also possible to transform the resulting authentication which can be useful to adapt it for further processing (e.g. identity resolver, access controller resolver, login forms...).
 In the following example, we transform the authentication returned by a login credentials authenticator into a `TokenAuthentication`: